-The Act imposes significant new obligations on employers.
+There will now be significant new obligations on employers.
 Internal reporting channels must be established and workers must be provided with accessible information on the making of disclosures both internally and externally.
-An impartial 'designated person' (whether internal or external) must be designated to carry out an initial assessment of whether there is prima facie evidence of relevant wrongdoing, to communicate with the reporter (including to request further information and to acknowledge their report within seven days) and to 'diligently follow up' with them.
+An impartial person (whether internal or external) must be designated to carry out an initial assessment of whether there is prima facie evidence of relevant wrongdoing, to communicate with the reporter (including to request further information and to acknowledge their report within seven days) and to 'diligently follow up' with them.
 'Follow up' is defined to mean any action to assess accuracy of a report and to address relevant wrongdoing.
 Diligent follow-up requires the giving of feedback within a reasonable period and, in any case, within 3 months.
 'Feedback' is defined to mean the provision to a reporting person of information on the action envisaged or taken as follow-up and on the reasons for same.
-Workers of public bodies may also expect a review of any appropriate action taken in respect of their report.
+Employees of public bodies may request feedback in respect of reports made before the enactment of the legislation where the relevant investigation has not yet concluded.

 There is scope, following an initial assessment, for the designated person to decide that there is no prima facie evidence of relevant wrongdoing and to notify the reporter that the procedure is closed in writing, giving reasons.
-Otherwise

-'appropriate action' must be taken to 'address' the relevant wrongdoing, in light of the nature and seriousness of the matter.
+Otherwise 'appropriate action' must be taken to 'address' the relevant wrongdoing, in light of the nature and seriousness of the matter.